elixir-ecto/tds/README.md

 <IP OF SQL SERVER>	sqlserver.local

 Additionally SQL authentication needs to be used for connecting and testing.
-Add the user test_user with access to the database test_db.
+Add the user test_user as owner to the database test_db.
 See one of the test files for the connection information and port number.

 ##Special Thanks